APOS Awards

 PURPOSE

-The Ruth McCorkle Excellence in Research Mentorship Award is to honor an APOS member who has demonstrated a longstanding commitment to making a significant positive impact on their mentees' education and career, nurturing intellectual growth, career development, professional guidance, and positive role modeling in the field of psychosocial oncology.
+The Ruth McCorkle Excellence in Research Mentorship Award is to honor an APOS member who has demonstrated an enduring commitment to making a significant positive impact on their research mentees' education and career through nurturing intellectual growth, career development, professional guidance, and positive role modeling in the field of psychosocial oncology.

 ELIGIBILITY